 - Beans - Red beans, black beans, chickpeas, lentils, split peas

 - Onions - Yellow onions, leeks, chives, shallots, scallions, garlic

-Adding these foods to your diet can also help you better manage your weight, as weight management plays a huge role in longevity.
+Adding these longevity herbs and superfoods to your diet can also help you better manage your weight, as weight management plays a huge role in longevity.